Empty Spaces

 Moon fell out of orbit when your sun left the sky.

-Now you’re the only star I see; I can’t say goodbye.
+You’re the only star I see; I can’t say goodbye.

 left me with so many spaces, too many empty places.